pvdz/preval/tests/cases/bool_trampoline/yield.md

 ## Todos triggered

-- would this not be the same as await? would we not want to infer the arg here?
+- (todo) would this not be the same as await? would we not want to infer the arg here?
-- inline generator functions safely (because yield)
+- (todo) inline generator functions safely (because yield)

 ## Globals